Self-Testing Graph States Permitting Bounded Classical Communication: Self-testing and Graph States

-Second, the same local observables ($\epsilon$-)reproduce the graph state's stabilizer conditions.
-At minimum, the set of correlations are a generating set of the stabilizer group, for instance the generator elements. \end{prop} The first condition is achieved by checking nonlocal correlations of the graph state.
-The simulation condition of Def.\,\ref{def:simrob} imposes the restrictions from the nonlocal correlations.
-To comply with the restrictions, the PE observables must locally anticommute with respect to their action on the PE's state.
-For the second condition, the RE test the graph state's generator elements $g_u$.
-The observables that we show ($\epsilon$-)anticommutativity for reproduce the correlations of the graph's generator elements.
-With these properties, one constructs a local isometry that implements a SWAP gate between the PE's state and an auxiliary qubit for every vertex.
-The isometry was first introduced in~\cite{mayers98} and is a product of isometries whose circuit description is in Fig.\,\ref{fig:swapcirc}.
-The resulting state on the auxiliary qubit is proven to be $(\delta$-)equivalent to the graph state from the RE.
-In Appendix~\ref{app:line}, we exemplify this approach by providing a self-test for any graph state with three connected vertices in a line with a RE that relies on correlations that constitute a Greenberger-Horn-Shimony-Zeilinger (GHSZ)-like paradox~\cite{greenberger1990bell}.
+The stabilizers constrain any Pauli measurement's local outcomes.
+For any non-trivially connected graph, the resulting correlations are incompatible with any local-hidden-variable model~\cite{Guhne,scarani2005nonlocality}.
+McKague established robust self-tests for all connected graph states with bounds $\delta(\epsilon)=\mathcal{O}(\sqrt{\epsilon})$ or $\mathcal{O}(\epsilon^{1/4})$~\cite{mckague2011self,McKague2016}, implicitly using the proposition below. \begin{prop} For self-testing graph states, it suffices that the PE: \begin{enumerate} \item[(i)] ($\epsilon$-)certify a qubit locally: two binary local observables ($\epsilon$-)anticommute on the state. \item[(ii)] These observables ($\epsilon$-)reproduce the graph state's stabilizers: at least a generating set (e.g.\@ the generator elements). \end{enumerate} \end{prop} Condition (i) is enforced by the nonlocal correlations and the simulation condition (Def.\,\ref{def:simrob}), which together imply local anticommutation on the PE's state.
+For condition (ii), the RE tests the generator elements $g_u$, and the same observables show to reproduce their correlations.
+With these properties, one constructs a local isometry that implements a SWAP gate between the PE's state and an auxiliary qubit for every vertex~\cite{mayers98} - its circuit description is shown in Fig.\,\ref{fig:swapcirc}.
+The resulting state on the auxiliary qubit is proven to be $(\delta$-)equivalent to the RE graph state.
+In Appendix~\ref{app:line}, we provide an self-test for a three-vertex line using Greenberger-Horn-Shimony-Zeilinger (GHSZ)-correlations~\cite{greenberger1990bell}.
 This new self-test has robustness of $\delta(\epsilon) \sim \mathcal{O}(\sqrt{\epsilon})$, with a slight improvement in scaling for some cases compared to~\cite{mckague2011self,McKague2016}.
-To self test all graph states, the remaining case of a pair of vertices and those where the graph consists only of triangles, are already covered in~\cite{mckague2011self}.
-For our main results below, we use the above ideas to show that some graph states can be self-tested even if some classical communication is permitted, which lifts the devices' strict locality.
+To self-test all graph states, the remaining case of a pair of vertices and those where the graph consists only of triangles, are already covered in~\cite{mckague2011self}.
+We use these ideas in the following to show that some graph states can be self-tested even if some classical communication is permitted, which lifts the devices' strict locality.